Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 **Note: post-fs-data runs earlier than late_start service.**

 It is also possible to set a delay for when the prop is supposed to be set.
 This is useful if a prop value is originally set late during boot, or even a while after the device has finished booting.
 Pick this option while setting a new prop or editing one that has already been set and enter the amount of seconds you want the delay to be.
 By default the script will wait for "Boot completed" to be broadcast before starting to count the delay.
 This option can be disabled on a per prop level if necessary.
 **Note 1: A prop with a delay will automatically be set during the late_start service boot stage.
-Note 2: The delay will usually be sligtly longer (usually counted in tenths of a second) than the entered value, due to small delays in execution of the scripts.**
+Note 2: The delay will usually be sligtly longer than the entered value (mostly counted in tenths of a second), due to small delays in execution of the scripts.**

 ## Removing prop values
 If you would like to delete a certain prop value from your system, that can be done with the [Magisk resetprop tool](https://github.com/topjohnwu/Magisk/blob/master/docs/tools.md#resetprop).
 With this module you can easily set that up by adding whatever prop you want removed to the "Delete props" list.
 Be very careful when using this option, since removing the wrong prop may cause isses with your device.
 See ["Device issues because of the module"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#device-issues-because-of-the-module) below if this happens.